 Students are encouraged to initiate requests as early as possible to allow time for department/school and University to evaluate for degree clearance.

 Letter will be issued no sooner than the grading deadline of the Winter Quarter.
-For Winter Quarter 2020-21, that date is March 23, 2021.
+Please check the Academic Calendar for relevant dates.